outmaneuver/selfbot/README.md

    pip install -r requirements.txt
    ```

-3. Configure the selfbot by editing the configuration file with your database connection details.
+3. Configure the selfbot by editing the `.env` file with your database connection details and other configurations.

 4. Run the selfbot:
    ```